|

 Cloudflare

 Cloudflare already classifies AI traffic at the edge - crawlers vs assistants vs search, verified vs suspected.
 OA normalises those signals into a standard content_retrieved event.
-A publisher using Cloudflare, licensing through Microsoft's Content Marketplace, and getting crawled directly by ChatGPT sees all three in the same format.
+A content owner using Cloudflare, licensing through Microsoft's Content Marketplace, and getting crawled directly by ChatGPT sees all three in the same format.
 One standard across CDNs, content marketplaces, and agent-side reporting.

 Edge layer Zero latency impact source_role: edge